bradallenfisher/dmd-course-materials/practice/writing_prompt_design_and_truth.md

 Read **Design and Truth by Robert Grudin: Chapter - Good design tells the truth**

-Write a blog post that addresses the following:
+Write a response that addresses the following:

 Describe an example that Mr. Grudin highlights in this chapter.
 Do you agree with his assessment?
 Why?